Fribourg: Population

-Fribourg is the largest city in Canton Fribourg.
+Fribourg is the largest city in the Canton of Fribourg.
 The population of Fribourg grew markedly at the beginning of the 20th century, as well as from 1930 to 1970.
 The maximum population of 42,000 was reached in 1974.
-Since then, there had been a population loss of approximately 14%, which might have recently reversed.
+Since then, there had been a population loss of approximately 14%.

 The population of the agglomeration around Fribourg is 110,000, or, counting only the most nearby suburbs, 75,000 (2015).
 This includes the municipalities of Avry, Belfaux, Corminboeuf, Givisiez, Granges-Paccot, Marly, Matran and Villars-sur-Glâne.
 Surrounding municipalities include Givisiez, Granges-Paccot, Villars-sur-Glâne, Marly, as well as Corminboeuf, Belfaux, Grolley, and stretches as far as Düdingen (French Guin) and Tafers (French Tavel) on the right bank of the Sarine.

 The growth of the agglomeration around Fribourg has fused the city proper with the neighboring towns of Villars-sur-Glâne, Givisiez, and Granges-Paccot.
 The town of Klein-Schönberg, which belongs to Tafers, and the village of Uebewil, which belongs to Düdingen, are located right on the eastern edge of town.
 This settlement area itself has a population of 60,000 (2015).